Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 - 4️⃣ Classify only by telling if there is something or not on the image
 - 4️⃣ Classify only by using 2 probabilities (seep or spill) --> if vector output (0,0) --> other
 - 6️⃣ Rotation augmentation
-- 3️⃣ Simplify the analysis backend code with pandas